 Use in Patients with Pre-existing Hepatic Impairment

 Tracleer should generally be avoided in patients with moderate or severe liver impairment.
-There are no specific data to guide dosing in hepatically impaired patients; caution should be exercised in patients with elevated aminotransferases >3 × ULN.
+Initiation of Tracleer should generally be avoided in patients with elevated aminotransferases >3 × ULN.
 No dose adjustment is required in patients with mildly impaired liver function [see Warnings and Precautions (5.3), Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].

 - Dosage Information